jankudev/scrum-dev-skoleni/README.md

 - odevzdatelne uzivateli na hrani
   - change-log / release notes (pro usera co je noveho)

+# Running parameters
+To run in debug mode where all ships (yours/enemy) are placed single ship on each row starting at position 1 and the enemy shooting at all those positions in order, start in "debug" mode via setting env property.
+> export debug=true && java -jar console-app-1.0.0-SNAPSHOT.jar

 # Battleship Java

 A simple game of Battleship, written in Java code.